 Let a NY Social Security Disability Attorney Help You Recover Benefits While You Still Work

 Suffering a disability that prevents you from working can take a significant toll on your life not only financially, but also emotionally.
 Many disabled individuals who are unable to work feel inadequate or unproductive, as they are forced to miss out on the inherent dignity that comes from productive work.
 To alleviate those feelings, as well as to boost their finances, many disabled individuals try to do as much work as they can.
 However, doing too much work may jeopardize their eligibility for SSDI benefits.
 If you have questions, contact a Social Security disability attorney to discuss your specific situation.
-Our law firm has convenient office locations throughout Manhattan and Long Island, including Nassau and Suffolk County.
+Our law firm has convenient office locations throughout Long Island, including Nassau and Suffolk County.

 How the SSA Determines Whether You Are Able to Work

 The SSDI program provides benefits to individuals whose disability prevents them from engaging in “substantial gainful activity” (SGA) — a term of art that has little to no meaning outside the SSDI context.
 As its name would suggest, SGA is work activity that is both substantial and gainful.
 According to the Code of Federal Regulations:

 (a) Substantial work activity.
 Substantial work activity is work activity that involves doing significant physical or mental activities.
 Your work may be substantial even if it is done on a part-time basis or if you do less, get paid less, or have less responsibility than when you worked before.

 (b) Gainful work activity.
 Gainful work activity is work activity that you do for pay or profit.
 Work activity is gainful if it is the kind of work usually done for pay or profit, whether or not a profit is realized.

 When determining whether an individual’s activities amount to SGA, the SSA looks to a number of factors, including: